bsides-zh/bsides-zh.github.io/content/call-for-papers.md

 ## Conference format

-We want BSides Zurich to be a different kind of conference, where attendees and speakers have a real opportunity to mingle and engage in active discussion.
+We want BSides Zurich to be a different kind of conference, where attendees and speakers have a real opportunity to mingle and engage in active discussions.
 In order to achieve this, we chose an atypical conference format that our attendees have really enjoyed.

 There are a total of 6 talks plus a keynote, all in English.
 Talks are grouped by 3 and are divided into two sessions (morning and afternoon).
-Each talk is only 20 minutes long, and after the 3 morning talks, each speaker gets an assigned room and organizes a 30-minute-long breakout “discussion” session.
+Each talk is only 20 minutes long, and after the 3 morning talks, each speaker gets an assigned room for a 30-minute-long breakout “discussion” session.
 Participants can pick the talk that interested them the most and attend that session.
 Or they can just ask a few questions, and hop onto another session!
 Think of discussion sessions as a 30-minute-long Q&A where participants and speakers can really take time to ask and answer questions, deep-dive into that demo, and get into the nitty-gritty details of their topic.
 The same happens after lunch, in the afternoon.

 A typical day at BSides Zurich goes like this: